kouta-eng/my-first-project/README.md

-# my-first-project
-My first GitHub project
+#About my first project on GitHub.